NHSDigital/connecting-party-manager/load_test/README.md

 To do this naviagate to security groups and locate the Locust group

-Add a new ingress rule and set it to port 22 or SSH and then in the field with the magnifying glass there will be an option for "My IP" select that and save it
+Add a new ingress rule and set it to port 22 or SSH.
+In the field with the magnifying glass there may be an option for "My IP", if there is select that and save it, if not add your IP manually and save.

 ## 5. Start the master node